dereklieu/starter/_data/data-file.md

 ---
 published: false
 title: A post for all ages
-select stuff: bar
+select stuff: foo
-hi: 'no'
+hi: 'yes'
 ---
 ## A New Post